Looming Emirates 777X deal to kickstart Dubai Airshow, sources say

 How many of those bear fruit in time for the Nov.
 13-17 show depends on the state of negotiations and jockeying for the limelight as Gulf groups face a widening circle of competition.

-Turkish Airlines burst onto the show's agenda on Saturday with word from state-run Anadolu news agency that it was in talks to buy up to 355 Airbus jets.
+Turkish Airlines (THY) (THYAO.IS) burst onto the show's agenda on Saturday with word from state-run Anadolu news agency that it was in talks to buy up to 355 Airbus jets.

 Following more talks, industry sources said the airline could announce at least part of the deal on Monday.